-ICON is proud to sponsor the Financial Times Pharma Pricing and Value Summit (New York, Sept 26th), the theme of which is ‘Entering a New Era for Market Access' – focusing on how the pharmaceutical pricing and market access landscape is being transformed by a host of factors.
+ICON is proud to sponsor the Financial Times Pharma Pricing and Value Summit (New York, Sept 26th), the theme of which is ‘Forging the Future of Market Access' – focusing on how the pharmaceutical pricing and market access landscape is being transformed by a host of factors.

 As a lead sponsor, ICON is pleased to offer clients and other third parties, a 25% discount on the registration fee –a savings of $174 off the registration price of $695 for pharma, biotech and healthcare providers.
 Simply complete the short form to receive your discount code.